 Here’s the funny thing – I was hoping you readers would toss out some ideas.
 Our friend (the Nobel Prize Winning) Daniel Kahneman and his colleague Amos Tversky even developed Prospect Theory in part because of the conundrum.
 Recent studies point to a genetic connection, which even suggests that one gene can make folks tend towards more lottery playing (and less insurance buying) or the opposite.

-If it’s enough to get the Nobel committee to toss out Nobels, it’s enough for us to discuss here!
+If the lottery-insurance paradox is enough to get the Nobel committee to toss out Nobels, it’s enough for us to discuss here!
 Here are some questions for you to think about:

 - Why do gamblers buy insurance?